-To enter the first round of the competition, simply complete the webform below.
-You’ll be asked to submit a few details about yourself, a 400-word scientific abstract, a 400-word lay summary of the scientific abstract and a 2-minute video (via link to a site that hosts your video, such as YouTube) of you describing your research project.
-All three components are required for your entry to be considered.
+To enter the first round of the competition, simply complete the form above.
+You’ll be asked to submit a few details about yourself, a 400-word scientific abstract, a 400-word lay summary of the scientific abstract and an optional 2-minute video (via link to a site that hosts your video, such as YouTube) of you describing your research project.
 Remember, we’re looking for you to describe your research in an accessible, engaging way that anyone can understand.

 The top entries will be selected by Breast Cancer Now’s Research Directorate for the second round of the competition, which will be a live event on Sunday 4 November 2018 at the 2018 NCRI Cancer Conference in Glasgow, UK.
 Breast Cancer Now will record the live competition and share the recorded videos on our social media channels following the event.

-Participants will be notified if their entry was successfully shortlisted for the live competition by mid-October 2018.
+Participants will be notified if their entry was successfully shortlisted for the live competition by late October 2018.
 If successful, we’ll give you all the details of the competition and some top tips for your presentation at the event.